 Plantar fasciitis is a painful foot condition that is typically felt after taking your first steps in the morning.
 The symptoms tend to go away when you sit down, but the sharp pains will pop up again when you walk around.
 Some risk factors for the condition include standing for a long period of time, increased body weight, and age.
 The best way to alleviate plantar fasciitis pain is to treat the condition in its early stages instead of waiting for it to progress.
 You should contact your podiatrist immediately if you suspect you may have plantar fasciitis in order to get rid of any pain you are experiencing.

 Plantar fasciitis can be very painful and inconvenient.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact our doctors from Westfield Foot & Ankle Specialists.
-Our podiatrists can provide the care you need to keep you pain-free and on your feet.
+If you are experiencing heel pain or symptoms of plantar fasciitis, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 What is Plantar Fasciitis?